keberso/aws-eks-workshop/8-cicd_codepipeline/README.md

     ```

-## Congratulations, you have succesfully deployed your first CI/CD pipeline!!!
+## Congratulations, you have successfully deployed your first CI/CD pipeline!!!